-If you are interested in volunteering at Catoctin Mountain Park, please call the Park Volunteer Coordinator at the visitor center at (301) 663-9388, or contact us by e-mail.
+If you are interested in volunteering at Catoctin Mountain Park, please call the Park Volunteer Coordinator at the visitor center at (301) 663-9388, or e-mail us.
 Please remember that service project requests need to be in writing and planned well in advance.

 Visitor Center Volunteers: One of the first stops in any National Park is the Visitor Center.
 Welcome our visitors and provide basic information on how to enjoy the park.
 Weekend positions are being offered.
 For more information, visit Volunteer.gov.